tniaz/Weed-Stock-Price-Prediction/README.md

 # Getting Started

-1. Use Yahoo Data Pull.ipynb to pull historical price data and save it to weedstockdata.csv
+1. Use Yahoo Data Pull.ipynb to pull historical price data and save it to weedstockdata.csv.
 2. Run NewsAPI and TextBlob for News Scores.ipynb to pull all marijuana related articles from various Canadian news sources.
 Also, TextBlob performs sentiment analysis and all the relevant data is saved to newsscores.csv
-3. Finally run Plotting from csv files.ipynb to plot the data from the .csv files and draw conclusions
+3. Finally run Plotting from csv files.ipynb to plot the data from the .csv files and draw conclusions.

 # Troubleshooting